Kyte, Norway

-Kyte is a hamlet and basic statistical unit (grunnkrets) in the municipality of Voss in Vestland county, Norway.
+Kyte is a hamlet and basic statistical unit (grunnkrets) in Voss Municipality in Vestland county, Norway.
+It is located just southeast of the village of Nordheim and west of the village of Klyve.
+The municipal centre, Vossavangen, is located about 8 km to the southwest.

-Kyte includes Nedra Kyte (literally, 'lower Kyte'; elevation 270 m) to the southwest and Øvre Kyte (literally, 'upper Kyte'; elevation 307 m) to the northeast.
-The settlement is accessible via Norwegian County Road 308, also known as Kytesvegen 'Kyte Road'.
+Kyte includes the farms Nedra Kyte (literally, 'lower Kyte'; elevation 270 m) to the southwest and Øvre Kyte (literally, 'upper Kyte'; elevation 307 m) to the northeast.
+The settlement is accessible via Norwegian County Road 5388, also known as Kytesvegen (lit.
+'Kyte Road').

 The settlement was attested as Kytuin in 1303 (and as Kytin in 1417 and Kythen in 1468, among other names).
-The name is originally a compound of *Kýt-(v)in; the first element may mean 'hump, rise' and the second element, vin, is a common Old Norse place-name element meaning 'meadow, pasture'.
+The name is originally a compound of *Kýt-(v)in; the first element may mean 'hump' or 'rise' and the second element, vin, is a common Old Norse place-name element meaning 'meadow' or 'pasture'.